the-turing-way/the-turing-way/book/website/reproducible-research/make/make-casestudy.md

-# A Real Reproducible Paper using Make
+# Case Study: Reproducible Paper using Make

 In the tutorial above we used IMDB movie ratings for different genres as example data.
 This data was obtained from a dataset [shared on